wp-plugins/speed-booster-pack/readme.txt

 * **Displays the number of executed queries** in the plugin options page.
 * **Displays the Peak Memory Used** in the plugin options page.

-= Page Load Stats =

-Page Load Stats is a brief statistic displayed in the plugin options page.
-It displays your homepage loading speed (in seconds) and number of processed queries.

-**Page loading time** – the progress bar color will be:

-* *green* if the page load takes less than a second
-* *orange* when loading the page takes between 1 and 2 seconds
-* *red* if the page loading takes longer than 2 seconds

-**Number of executed queries** – the progress bar color will be:

-* *green* if there were less than 100 queries
-* *orange* if there were between 100 and 200 queries
-* *red* if the page required more than 200 queries

 = Other Notes =

 * For complete usage instructions visit [Plugin Documentation](http://tiguandesign.com/docs/speed-booster/)